-Established in 2009, Birdstrike Canada is still a relatively young and growing professional organization.
+Established in 2009, Birdstrike Canada is a growing professional organization.
 We believe that the benefits of membership in Birdstrike Canada, providing up-to-date information and key services to members, are invaluable to the aviation industry in Canada.
 The access to dedicated professionals is a unique opportunity for all the stakeholders of this industry to benefit from the greatest source of wildlife strike prevention expertise in the country.
 As a volunteer association, we do not have staff or resources devoted to reaching potential members across Canada.
 However, we are slowly growing our membership, thereby enhancing the representativeness and credibility of Birdstrike Canada

 - Have Canada’s 2 largest airlines as members